 This vegan red lentil dal with spinach is packed with fiber and protein, anti-inflammatory spices, and hearty vegetables.
 Ready in under an hour.

-As odd as it may sound, this recipe was inspired by my beloved spice rack.
-I’d always dreamed of having that Pinterest-perfect spice rack prominently displayed in my kitchen – because historically, my spices have been either haphazardly packed into a too-small cabinet, or stored in a too-big drawer, with the bottles rattling around each time I opened or shut it.
-Not ideal…
+As odd as it may sound, this recipe was inspired by my spice rack.
+I’d always dreamed of having that Pinterest-perfect spice rack prominently displayed in my kitchen.
+Because historically, my spices have been either haphazardly packed into a too-small cabinet, or stored in a too-big drawer, with the bottles rattling around each time I opened it.

-When we moved into our current place, I decided to invest in this area of my kitchen.
-I bought wooden shelves from Ikea, matching glass jars on Amazon, and fuschia masking tape for labeling.
+When we moved into our current place, I decided to invest in this area of our kitchen.
+I bought wooden shelves from Ikea, matching glass jars, and fuschia masking tape for labeling.
 (I get my spices in bulk from Atlantic Spice Company, btw).
 And now, whenever I walk past the shelves, my inner Marie Kondo’s joy is very much sparked!

 When I finally got everything organized, though, I realized that I’d amassed a sizable collection of spices… and actively used only about three of them.
-I started thinking of ways to experiment with the rest and the first concept that sprang to mind was Indian red lentil dal with spinach (sometimes dahl or daal).
+I started thinking of ways to experiment with the rest and the first idea that sprang to mind was this vegan red lentil dal with spinach.

 Health Benefits of Red Lentil Dal

 In a nutshell, dal is very good for you.
 In Ayurveda (the ancient Indian holistic wellness system), dal is considered detoxifying and balancing.
-The spices – typically coriander, cumin, fenugreek, mustard seeds, turmeric, chilies, and ginger – are believed to fire up the digestive system, making lentils easy to digest.
+The spices – typically coriander, cumin, fenugreek, mustard seeds, turmeric, chili, and ginger – are believed to fire up the digestive system, making lentils easy to digest.
 This “digestive fire” is thought to help with overall toxin elimination.
-Ginger and turmeric, in particular, are known for their anti-inflammatory properties, which help prevent illness.
+Ginger and turmeric, in particular, are known for their anti-inflammatory properties.

-Make the Base: Start by heating some oil in a large heavy-bottomed pot and adding the carrots, onions, and mushrooms with salt.
-Cook until they’re softened and the onion is translucent, about 8 minutes.
+- Make the Base.
+Sauté the carrots, onions, and mushrooms with salt until they’re softened, about 8 minutes.

-Simmer the Soup: Add lentils to the pot, along with broth and turmeric.
-Cover, bring to a boil, then simmer gently until the lentils are broken down – about 15 minutes.
-Then add cauliflower florets and cook until they’re tender and the soup has thickened, 5 to 10 minutes more.
+- Simmer the Soup.
+Add lentils to the pot, along with the broth and turmeric.
+Cover and bring to a boil.
+Then reduce to heat to low and simmer gently until the lentils are broken down – about 15 minutes.
+Then add the cauliflower and cook until the soup has thickened, 5 to 10 minutes more.

-Make the Tadka: Meanwhile, in a small skillet, heat up a bit of oil.
-Add minced garlic and ginger, as well as all the dried spices, and warm until fragrant, 1 to 2 minutes.
+- Make the Tadka.
+Meanwhile, in a small skillet, combine oil, minced garlic and ginger, as well as all the dried spices, and warm until fragrant, 1 to 2 minutes.

-Finish the Soup: Stir in the spinach and cook just until wilted, about a minute.
+- Finish the Soup.
+Stir in the spinach and cook just until wilted, about a minute.
 Turn the heat off and stir in the tadka and lemon juice.
-Season to taste with salt.

 Red Lentil Dal with Spinach